IceHe/lib/js/typescript/tsconfig-json.md

 When enabled, this flag **causes functions parameters to be checked more correctly.**

-Here’s a basic example with `strictFunctionTypes` off:
+Here's a basic example with `strictFunctionTypes` off:

 ```js
 function fn(x: string) {